 If you have a cell phone you can take it with you when traveling to another country and you can place or receive calls without changing its SIM card.

-There are two main technologies used with cellular phones: GSM and CDMA.
-A CDMA phone won't work on a GSM network (the opposite is also true).
-This used to be an issue, especially for US subscribers to Verizon, US Cellular and Sprint which all use CDMA - many countries have GSM networks only.
-Luckily, most mobile devices manufactured in the last few years are capable of connecting to both types of networks with their numerous frequency ranges.
-Double checking with your wireless provider wouldn't hurt, but chances are, if you are using a modern phone you will be able to use it anywhere in the world.
+Back in the early days of mobile telephony we had two main technologies used with cellular phones: GSM and CDMA.
+A CDMA phone didn't work on a GSM network (the opposite was also true).
+This used to be an issue when traveling overseas, especially for US subscribers to Verizon, US Cellular and Sprint which all used CDMA - GSM was the more widely used technology globally.

 Note that you can not dial the numbers in your Contact list as they are - you must add/drop some digits.
 Use these international dialing tools to find the codes you must dial.